KRChapman/StudyOrder/learnOrder.md

 ## GIT
 squash git https://www.google.com/search?q=git+squash+commits
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.

-# Web Development with Computer Science Foundations - comprehensive
+# .Web Development with Computer Science Foundations - comprehensive

 If you have any questions, be sure to check the [FAQ](./faq.md).
 In fact, before you even start anything, go read the FAQ.
 It has a plethora of hints, tips and answers to help you ensure you get the most out of this guide.